Orsat gas analyser

-An Orsat gas analyser is a piece of laboratory equipment used to analyse a gas sample (typically fossil fuel flue gas) for its oxygen, carbon monoxide and carbon dioxide content.
+An Orsat gas analyser or Orsat apparatus is a piece of laboratory equipment used to analyse a gas sample (typically fossil fuel flue gas) for its oxygen, carbon monoxide and carbon dioxide content.
 Although largely replaced by instrumental techniques, the Orsat remains a reliable method of measurement and is relatively simple to use.

 The apparatus was invented by Louis Orsat who reported it in the Annales des Mines in 1875.
 There was an earlier report by Thomas Egleston in 1873.

 Construction

 The apparatus consists of an intake valve which feeds into a calibrated water or glycerin jacketed gas burette, this burette is then connected by tubing to two or more absorption pipettes containing chemical solutions that absorb the gases it is being used to measure.
 The intake and each of the absorption pipettes are valved with stopcocks to allow the movement of gas through the apparatus to be precisely controlled.
 For safety and portability, the apparatus is usually encased in a wooden box with a handle.